This instant pot creamy tortellini soup is a must make soup if you have an instant pot! It’s creamy, hearty and perfect for this cold weather!

-Guys, this Instant Pot creamy tortellini soup is what I call the Instant Pot deliciousness.
+Guys, this creamy tortellini soup is what I call instant pot deliciousness.
 The flavors, the creaminess.
 And you know what the best part is?
 The chorizo!

-Those who are not familiar with Instant Pot I will just say it’s your must-have kitchen gadget.
-This electric pressure cooker saves your time, energy AND delivers delicious dishes.
-If you want to know more, check out these Instant Pot frequently asked questions.
+For those who are not familiar with the instant pot, I will just say it’s your must-have kitchen gadget.
+This electric pressure cooker saves your time, energy and delivers delicious dishes.
+If you want to know more, check out these instant pot frequently asked questions.
 I found them quite helpful.

 Those of you who already own this electric pressure cooker and like cooking in it might like these easy recipes:

 - Instant Pot Chicken Gnocchi Soup